 3. Revenue Growth Rate

-This indicator tells you how fast is your business growing.
+This indicator tells you how fast your business is growing.

 Your revenue growth rate measures how quickly (or slowly) your revenue is increasing.
 This metric is important for projecting future growth and spending and helping business owners to make informed decisions.